Spacers in brief

 - Put the mask over your child’s nose and mouth, making a good seal so no medicine can escape

-- If you need to give further doses, repeat all the steps again, remembering to remove the inhaler and shake it between puffs.
+- If you need to give further doses, repeat all the steps again, waiting 30 seconds between each puff.
+Remember to remove the inhaler and shake it between puffs

-If you find it difficult to use the spacer with very young children, don't worry - you're not alone!
-But do keep trying, and remember you can always ask your GP or asthma nurse for help.
+Even if you’re finding it difficult using a spacer with your baby, it’s important that you keep trying.
 Getting your child to take inhaled medicine is the most important way to reduce their asthma symptoms and the risk of an asthma attack.

 Cleaning your spacer